bjornum/main_assignment-pro1001/MiscPlanning/Journey.md

 # 15.05.2025

-- Official personal deadline to have the project done.
+- The day before Official personal deadline to have the project done.
 As having the backend one aswell.
 - Decided to go with the 80/20 rule, and hopefully have time to finalise it.
 - While unhappy with how things are done, ill not down the todos and see if i can wrap the backend exam earlier and come back to this.
 - Checkout: Settled for local storage, as it is an simple way to simulate the process using the browser "storage"